Dhruv-Mishra-EE/Microcoded-SAP1-architecture/README.md

 9H-CH store the data as mentioned earlier
 The program (instructions) occupies the lower addresses, and the data occupies the higher addresses.
 Instructions come first — that's what "stored ahead" means.
 Ahead = lower addresses in memory.

+# PROGRAM DEMONSTRATION 2 - FIBONACCI SEQUENCE
+SAP_CODE02
+FIBONACCI SEQUENCE PROGRAM demonstration
+Address 0: LDA 14   → load contents of address 14 into accumulator
+Address 1: OUT      → display accumulator
+Address 2: ADD 15   → add contents of address 15 to accumulator
+Address 3: OUT      → display accumulator
+Address 4: HLT      → stop
+Address E: 00       → first Fibonacci number
+Address F: 01       → second Fibonacci number

+For anyone who's unaware , a Fibonacci sequence is defined as Tn=Tn-1+Tn-2 , T0=0 and t1=1
+a simple C code would be

+#include <stdio.h>

+int main()
+{
+    int n, a = 0, b = 1, next;

+    printf("Enter number of terms: ");
+    scanf("%d", &n);

+    printf("Fibonacci Sequence:\n");

+    for(int i = 0; i < n; i++)
+    {
+        printf("%d ", a);
+        next = a + b;
+        a = b;
+        b = next;
+    }

+    return 0;
+}

+Now actually here in code , we take the input from user .
+Since this is an SAP design , we have to manually load SRAM registers addressed 14 and 15.
+This is the fundamental reality of early computers — the program lives in memory before execution begins.Before you start the clock in Logisim, you manually enter the program into SRAM via the hex editor.
+Just like you programmed the ROM contents earlier.You open SRAM hex editor → type in the instructions → close → run clock and you get outputs

+# REFERENCES
+Primary Textbooks
+Malvino, A.P. & Brown, J. — Digital Computer Electronics, 3rd Edition
+Mano, M.M. — Computer System Architecture
+Mano, M.M. — Digital Design and computer design CHARLES P. - CODE :The Hidden Language of Computer Hardware and Software Johan H. Huijsing - Operational Amplifiers - Theory and Design

+Electronics / Analog Reference
+Razavi, B. — Microelectronics and design of CMOS analog circuits

+Video Lectures
+Ben Eater — Building an 8-bit CPU from scratch (YouTube) (breadboard CPU implementation, EEPROM microcode) NPTEL — Computer Organization and Architecture, Prof. Kamakoti, IIT Madras MIT OCW Microelectronic Devices and Circuits

+EDA Tools Used
+Logisim Evolution (digital circuit simulation and construction)

+OTHERS
+Texas Instrument datasheets (internal circuit understanding)

+# CONCLUSIONS AND FUTURE
+Limitations
+No flags, no branching, 16 bytes only.
+Moreover you may notice that 3E3H state is a nop , one way to speed up SAP 1 operation is to eliminate nop states.
+This would shorten a machine cycle..like for LDA it would be 5 states and not 6.
+A variable machine cycle is shown in one of the schematics..though not implemented in my design.
+When T6(nop) state begins, control ROM  produces output of 3E3H and we use some combinational logic to detect this and send low output signal.

+FUTURE PLANS
+Rewrite SAP-1 completely in Verilog HDL
+Self-checking testbenches for each module
+Waveform verification in GTKWave
+Extend to SAP-2 in Verilog
+Add flags register (Zero, Carry)
+Implement conditional branching (JZ, JMP)